martinlabe/kiosque/README.md

 # Kiosque

- A program scrapping YggTorrent to download the newspapers every day.
+ A program scraping YggTorrent to download the newspapers every day.

 ## Environment